 It was then that Erickson became profoundly aware of the significance of different forms of non-verbal communication.
-Unable to do anything all day, he studied and watched carefully the body language, voice tones and expressions of those around him everyday.

 Slowly but surely, Erickson began to regain control of certain parts of his body and eventually, he was able to use his arms and talk again.